Other Important Considerations

 Disposing of clothing and personal belongings is a very difficult task.
 You may choose to make memorial pillows out of buttoned shirts or t-shirts.
 Or clothing can be distributed amongst loved ones or given away to charitable organizations.
 More expensive items can be taken by the Executor to a consignment store or sold at a yard sale or online.

 You may want to contact your local municipality to ask about disposal of textiles.
 Some municipalities ask for textiles to be placed in a blue bag with paper waste.

 Hearing aids too can be donated back for recycling, benefitting someone who does not have the financial means of purchasing one new.
-Please contact a local hearing centre to ask about drop off points in your area.
+Please contact a local hearing center to ask about drop-off points in your area.

 When ordering a headstone, you may want to consult the Yellow Pages or do an online search to find a local supplier for headstones, monuments, memorials, or tombstones.
 You may wish to consult with a few vendors to compare prices and features.